randyrossi/vicii-kawari/README.md

 * Can software switch between NTSC and PAL
 * It's not an almost 40 year old device that may fail at any time

-Also, since the core is open source, hobbyests can add their own interesting new features (i.e. a math co-processor, more sprites, more colors, a new graphics mode, another 6510 processor, etc)
+Also, since the core is open source, hobbyests can add their own interesting new features (i.e. a math co-processor, more sprites, more colors, a new graphics mode, a display address translator, etc)

 ## What are the installation options?